• Home

 6. Business and Self-Employment Tax Strategies

 There are additional tax-saving opportunities if you run a business or are self-employed.
+To simplify tracking, it’s good to use a spend management or expense management tool to ensure you’re capturing receipts.

 a.
 Home Office Expenses

-For the 2024 tax year, the home office deduction allows eligible self-employed individuals and certain business owners to deduct expenses related to the business use of their home.
+For the 2025 tax year, the home office deduction allows eligible self-employed individuals and certain business owners to deduct expenses related to the business use of their home.
 This deduction is not available to employees working from home.

 Eligibility Criteria: